 Do I have to use milk in meatloaf?

 Milk is added to panko, bread or cracker crumbs (a binding agent in meatloaf) to create a panade that makes your meatloaf moist, fuller and hold together.
 You can use beef stock as a substitute for the milk in your recipe if you are lactose intolerant.
 A panade usually has half starch (crumbs) and half liquid (milk or broth).

 Is it okay if meatloaf is pink in the center?

-Want to get more creative?
+Want to be even more creative?